-- (a) Securities deemed appropriate for options trading include Units that: - (1) (3) No change.
+.06 (a) Securities deemed appropriate for options trading include Units that:

+(1) - (3) No change.

-(4) represent interests in the SPDR Gold Trust, the iShares COMEX Gold Trust, the iShares Silver Trust, the Aberdeen Standard Physical Silver Trust, the Aberdeen Standard Physical Gold Trust, the Aberdeen Standard Physical Palladium Trust, the Aberdeen Standard Physical Platinum Trust, the Sprott Physical Gold Trust, the Goldman Sachs Physical Gold ETF, the Fidelity Wise Origin Bitcoin Fund, the ARK 21Shares Bitcoin ETF, the iShares Bitcoin Trust, the Grayscale Bitcoin Trust, the Grayscale Bitcoin Mini Trust, or the VanEck Bitcoin Trust; or
+(4) represent interests in the SPDR Gold Trust, the iShares COMEX Gold Trust, the iShares Silver Trust, the Aberdeen Standard Physical Silver Trust, the Aberdeen Standard Physical Gold Trust, the Aberdeen Standard Physical Palladium Trust, the Aberdeen Standard Physical Platinum Trust, the Sprott Physical Gold Trust, the Goldman Sachs Physical Gold ETF, the Fidelity Wise Origin Bitcoin Fund, the ARK 21Shares Bitcoin ETF, the iShares Bitcoin Trust, the Grayscale Bitcoin Trust, the Grayscale Bitcoin Silver Trust, the Grayscale Bitcoin Silver Trust, the Grayscale Bitcoin Trust, the Grayscale Bitcoin Trust, the Grayscale Bitcoin Silver Si

 Rule 4.20.
 FLEX Option Classes

-The Exchange may authorize for trading a FLEX Option class on any equity security (except the Fidelity Wise Origin Bitcoin Fund, the ARK 21Shares Bitcoin ETF, the iShares Bitcoin Trust, the Grayscale Bitcoin Trust, the Grayscale Bitcoin Mini Trust, [or]the Bitwise Bitcoin ETF, or the VanEck Bitcoin Trust) or index if it may authorize for trading a non-FLEX Option class on that equity security or index pursuant to Rules 4.3 and 4.10, respectively, even if the Exchange does not list that non-FLEX Option class for trading.
+The Exchange may authorize for trading a FLEX Option class on any equity security (except the Fidelity Wise Origin Bitcoin Fund, the ARK 21Shares Bitcoin ETF, the iShares Bitcoin Trust, the Grayscale Bitcoin Trust, [or]the Bitwise Bitcoin ETF, or the VanEck Bitcoin TrustETF) or index if it may authorize for trading a non-FLEX Option class on that equity security or index pursuant to Rules 4.3 and 4.10, respectively, even if the Exchange does not list that non-FLEX Option class for trading.

 Rule 8.30.
 Position Limits

-.01 - .09 No change.
+Interpretations and Policies .01 - .09 No change.

 .10 Interests in Commodities-Based Trusts.
 The position limits under this Rule 8.30 applicable to options on shares or other securities that represent interests in commodities-based trusts that satisfy the criteria set forth in Rule 4.3.06(a)(4) shall be the same as the position limits applicable to equity options under this Rule 8.30 and Interpretations and Policies thereunder, except that the position limits under this Rule 8.30 applicable to option contracts on the securities listed in the below chart are as follows:

 Commodities-Based Trust Underlying Option Position Limit

 Fidelity Wise Origin Bitcoin Fund 25,000

 ARK 21Shares Bitcoin ETF 25,000

 iShares Bitcoin Trust 25,000

 Grayscale Bitcoin Trust 25,000

 Grayscale Bitcoin Mini Trust 25,000

 Bitwise Bitcoin ETF 25,000

 VanEck Bitcoin ETF 25,000

 EXHIBIT 5

 (additions are underlined; deletions are [bracketed])